FPT Approximation of Generalised Hypertree Width for Bounded Intersection Hypergraphs: Combinatorial Statements

 Our overall plan for the proof of \Cref{setapprox} is to show that we can produce the elements that make up the desired gap cover approximator, as a combination of four parts, each of which we can bound appropriately.
 The resulting algorithm is then primarily a matter of enumerating all combinations of elements from these parts.
 In the following we discuss the construction of these parts and why this yields an \fpt algorithm.

 The first part is what we will refer to as the set $\bep(U)$ of $p$-big edges w.r.t. $U$, which are those edges $e \in E(H[U])$ for which $|e| > pd$.
-The intuition for the importance of big edges is simple, in a $(2,d)$-hypergraph, they are necessary to cover many vertices with low weight.
-In particular, any edge cover of $U$ with weight at most $p$ must contain all edges of $\bep(U)$.
+The intuition for the importance of big edges is simple, in a $(2,d)$-hypergraph, they are necessary to obtain low weight covers.
+In particular, any edge cover of $U$ with weight at most $p$ must contain all edges of $\bep(U)$: if $|e| > pd$ then the vertices in $e$ cannot be covered by less than $p+1$ other edges, since any other $e' \neq e$ will only intersect $e$ in at most $d$ vertices (see~\Cref{sec:covers} in the for in-depth discussion of $\bep(U)$ sets).
 For the rest of this section we will simply say that edges are big to mean $p$-big.
 Similarly, we will refer to all edges that are not $p$-big as small.

 The more challenging part is to determine the structure of those vertices that are not covered by the big hyperedges.
 To this end we first define the boundary $\bep^*$ of the big edges:

 That is $\bep^*(U)$ contains those subedges of big edges that are unique to a single big edge.